rancher/rke2-docs/docs/introduction.md

 ## Security

-Rancher Labs supports responsible disclosure and endeavors to resolve security issues in a reasonable timeframe.
+SUSE supports responsible disclosure and endeavors to resolve security issues in a reasonable timeframe.
 To report a security vulnerability, email [security@rancher.com](mailto:security@rancher.com).